 In the end, though, it really didn't matter where you were, as long as you weren't alone.

-Fell silent, almost becoming a political cathedral of sorts.
+Just ordinary street corners, like this one here in Chicago, fell silent, almost becoming a political cathedral of sorts.

 I can't take it anymore.

-You know, and then of course, we've got the protesters that are now being tear gassed in the streets of D.C.
+You know, and then, of course, we've got the protesters that are now being tear gassed in the streets of D.C.
 You know, they had a protest Thursday.

-We're all Mexican, Muslim, women.
+We're all Mexican, Muslim women.

 Listen to this.